Experienced Minnesota Spousal Maintenance Attorneys

 Spousal maintenance (also known as alimony or spousal support) is a contentious issue in many divorces.
 In the wake of a divorce, there is often a significant income disparity between spouses.
 Spousal maintenance is a means of leveling that divide so that both spouses can maintain a comfortable quality of life.

-If you are seeking spousal maintenance/alimony in Minnesota, or you are opposing an award of spousal maintenance, the attorneys at Krueger, Juelich & Schmisek, PLLC are here to protect your rights and interests.
+If you are seeking spousal maintenance/alimony in Minnesota, or you are opposing an award of spousal maintenance, the attorneys at Krueger, Juelich & Schmisek, PLLC, are here to protect your rights and interests.
 We have significant experience handling family law matters for clients in Minnetonka and throughout the Twin Cities.
-You can talk to a skilled staff member by calling 952-373-8564 and scheduling an initial consultation.
+You can talk to a skilled staff member by calling 866-217-7467 and scheduling an initial consultation.

 How Is Spousal Maintenance Decided?

-In Minnesota, no one is legally entitled to spousal maintenance.
-Whether or not it is awarded is left to the parties or the discretion of the court.
+In Minnesota, no one is automatically entitled to spousal maintenance.
+Whether or not it is awarded is left to the parties or the court.
 Factors a court considers when deciding on spousal maintenance cases include, but are not limited to:

 Karon Waivers